-For detailed information and applications, please contact the Office of Financial Aid, Room BG-3, at 215-751-8271.
+For detailed information and applications, please contact the Office of Financial Aid, at financialaid@ccp.edu.

 Adjustments to Financial Aid

 Attendance is required in all classes for which a student is registered.
 If a student never attends a class, the financial aid award will be adjusted to reflect only those classes the student attends.
 This adjustment could affect a student's current and future financial aid eligibility.
 Students will also have to repay any overpayments.